 Coho salmon typically enter the Yukon River in mid-August with the bulk of the run passing the Lower Yukon Test Fishery between August 16 and 26.
-The primary parent year for coho salmon this year is from the lowest run on record, which occurred in 2021 with an estimated escapement of 46,000 fish.
-Therefore, the run is expected to be below the average of 216,000 fish.
+The primary parent year for coho salmon this year is also from the lowest run on record, which occurred in 2021 with an estimated escapement of 46,000 fish.
+Inseason assessment indicates the run is coming in stronger in the early portion of the coho salmon run than the last few years, however, it is still early in the coho salmon run and assessment is ongoing.